pe5er/m0swn.uk/notes.md

 Shown is an overall block diagram of the payload, showing the main components and how they communicate with each other.
 I squared C is used to communicate with the sensor modules, and the NMEA protocol to communicate with the GPS module.

 # 12 - Circuit Diagram
-Next is the circuit diagram that was designed in kicad.
+Next is the circuit diagram that I designed in kicad.
 This shows how the payload components are electrically connected to each other, and what passive components are needed to support them.

 # 13 - Construction Methods
 A CAD design was used to lay out the parts.
 In the picture you can see the battery pack and main microctroller module inside the enclosure, as well as the external sensor and GPS modules.
 These parts are all housed inside a polystyrene enclosure for shock resistance and insulation.